-In 2018, we will be offering special sensory-friendly performances for both Oliver! and A Connecticut Christmas Carol.
-These family-friendly performances are designed and intended for those who are on the autism spectrum or who have other sensory issues.
-At these performances, the theatre environment will be altered, providing a safe, friendly, comfortable and judgment-free zone that is welcoming for all.
-These performances are recommended for those families and caregivers who are familiar with and accepting of behaviors exhibited by some individuals with autism—and would like to bring a loved one to the theatre.
+This summer, we will be offering a special sensory-friendly performance of Summer Stock.
+This Family-friendly performance is designed and intended for those who are affected by sensory-processing challenges.
+At the performance, the theatre environment will be altered, providing a safe, friendly, comfortable and judgment-free zone that is welcoming for all.
+The performance is recommended for those families and caregivers who are familiar with and accepting of people with sensory-processing challenges—and would like to bring a loved one to the theatre.

-For questions regarding these special performances, contact Kate Micari-Miller: 860.615.0316 or firstname.lastname@example.org
+For questions regarding this special performance, contact Morgan Dumark-McNamee: 860.615.0318 or firstname.lastname@example.org